About Amitriptyline: Side Effects & Risks of Use

-Amitriptyline is a prescription medication that is classified as a tricyclic antidepressant medication.
+Amitriptyline is a prescription tricyclic antidepressant medication.
 Tricyclic antidepressant drugs are one of the earlier classes of antidepressant medications.
-This class of drugs was developed to treat major depressive disorder, a severe manifestation of depression that is a formal mental disorder.
+This class of drugs was developed to treat major depressive disorder, a severe manifestation of depression.

-The Food and Drug Administration (FDA) approved amitriptyline for the treatment of depression in the 1980s; however, since the development of newer antidepressant medications, such as selective serotonin reuptake inhibitors (e.g., Prozac), that have far fewer and less serious side effects associated with their use, tricyclic antidepressants like amitriptyline are no longer used as frequently.
+The Food and Drug Administration (FDA) approved amitriptyline for the treatment of depression in the 1980s.
+Since then, the newer antidepressant medications have been developed that have far fewer and less serious side effects associated with their use, such as selective serotonin reuptake inhibitors (e.g., Prozac), and tricyclic antidepressants like amitriptyline are no longer used as frequently.

 Although amitriptyline and other tricyclic antidepressant medications are generally as effective for the treatment of the symptoms of depression as newer antidepressant medications, they also have more side effects.

 Common side effects associated with amitriptyline include:

 - Headache, blurred vision, weakness, and/or a sensation of dizziness.

 - Gastrointestinal issues, such as nausea, vomiting, diarrhea, constipation, and/or stomach cramps.

 - Sedation, lethargy, weakness, and/or sleepiness.

 - Dry mouth.

 - Pain, burning, or tingling in the hands and feet.